 Being the well-known author that he is, it is no wonder someone decided to create editing software named after Ernest Hemingway.

-The Hemingway Editor wants to cut the dead weight from your writing.
-It highlights words by category color to point out a variety of issues with the text.
+The Hemingway Editor wants to remove unnecessary words from your writing.
+It highlights words by category color to highlight various issues with the text.
 It’s that simple.

 It's barebones, one price fits all, editor.
 Minimalist if you will.